 1975: Chicago released their seventh studio album, Chicago VIII.

-1977: Fleetwood Mac released “Dreams” in the US as the second single from their eleventh studio LP, Rumours.
-The following June, the song became the group’s first and only #1 single on the Billboard Hot 100.
+1977: “Dreams” by Fleetwood Mac was released as the second American single from their eleventh studio album, Rumours.
+In June, it was issued in the UK as the album’s third single.
+It is the band’s only single to reach #1 on the Billboard Hot 100 in the US.

-1990: Sinéad O’Connor achieved her first #1 album when her second LP I Do Not Want What I Haven’t Got topped the UK chart.
-The album became an international hit and reached the top of the Billboard pop chart in the US by the end of April.
+1990: Sinéad O’Connor achieved her first #1 album when her second studio LP, I Do Not Want What I Haven’t Got, topped the UK chart.
+It became an international hit and reached the top of the Billboard pop chart in the US by the end of April.

 2018: After making his solo debut on the Billboard 200 chart in 1981, David Byrne’s eleventh studio album American Utopia became his first top 10 LP, entering the chart at #3.

 Carol Kaye, one of the most prolific bass guitarists in rock and pop music, who played on an estimated 10,000 recordings, many of which as a member of Los Angeles session group The Wrecking Crew, in a career that spanned over fifty years, was born Carol Smith in Everett, WA in 1935.